DmitryKorzhov/text2sql_task/README.md

 Make an application that will generate SQL and execute it;
 Ask all the questions above to the application.

-## Desirable output:
+## Desirable output
 Statistics of correct answers to questions from the application and your approach to this task.

-## Useful documents to check about LLMs and Text2SQL before you start:
+## Useful documents to check about LLMs and Text2SQL before you start
 - https://docs.langchain.com/docs/
 - https://gpt-index.readthedocs.io/